kyma-project/kyma/docs/kyma/docs/030-inst-local-installation-from-release.md

 If the script indicates the installation failed, try installing Kyma again by re-running the `run.sh` script.

-If the installation fails in a reproducible manner, don't hesitate to reach out on the ["installation" Slack channel](https://kyma-community.slack.com/messages/CD2HJ0E78) to get direct support from the community.
+If the installation fails in a reproducible manner, don't hesitate to create a [GitHub](https://github.com/kyma-project/kyma/issues) issue in the project or reach out on the ["installation" Slack channel](https://kyma-community.slack.com/messages/CD2HJ0E78) to get direct support from the community.

 ### Access the Kyma console